 28% rate gain.
-Gain from the sale of collectibles and half of the gain from the sale of qualified small business stock held more than 5 years.
+Gain from the sale of collectibles and, generally, the taxable part of your gain from the sale of qualified small business stock held more than 5 years.
 For details, see the instructions for Schedule D (Form 1040).